 - Living hideaway in backyard.
 [Studio Shed]

 You could be inclined to build or buy a smaller shed because it’s cheaper.
 But think about it first and do the maths.
-Per example, building a pressure treated wood foundation for a 12′ x 16′ shed instead of a 10′ x 14′ shed will take a little more time.
+For example, building a pressure-treated wood foundation for a 12′ x 16′ shed instead of a 10′ x 14′ shed will take a little more time.
 But, by adding 2 feet wide and 2 feet deep, you blow the surface from 140 to 192 square feet!